 - In Person at the Family Courthouse.

 - By Mail (Family Court, 601 North Pecos, Las Vegas, NV 89101).

-- Online through Wiznet (some confidential documents cannot be filed online and will need to be submitted in person or by mail).
+- Online through eFileNV (the decree and some confidential documents cannot be filed online and will need to be submitted in person or by mail).

 Bring your original Decree of Divorce and two copies to the Family Courthouse (or mail to 601 N. Pecos, Las Vegas, NV 89101).
-There are drop boxes for each judge on the third floor of the courthouse.
-Drop the Decree of Divorce in the box for your judge, along with courtesy copies of the documents you filed.
+There is a Department Drop Box located outside the Self-Help Center on the 1st floor.
+Drop the Decree in the box.

 The judge will review the Decree of Divorce, and if everything is completed properly, the judge will sign the Decree of Divorce.
 The judge's staff might call you when the Decree is ready so you can pick it up and file it yourself, or the judge's staff might send it to you in the mail (it is usually mailed to the person who filled out the upper left corner of the first page).
 Make sure the Decree is "filed" at the clerk's office, since that is the date the divorce is final.

 If there is a problem with the paperwork, you will receive a memo from the judge’s staff letting you know what needs to be fixed.
 You will have to fix the problem and resubmit the Decree of Divorce.